BenTheHokie/OpelQueue/README.md

 You should receive a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+Messaging and data rates may apply.

 ##How to Use

-Ensure that BeautifulSoup is installed
+1. Ensure that BeautifulSoup is installed
-Run main.py
+2. Run main.py

 ##Note